Greg Griffey, Manager

 Henry (Hank) Levin is a Dallas, Texas, native.
 He was a nationally ranked junior player.
 He played for three state championship winning teams for Highland Park High School in Dallas.
 He eventually played collegiately for Earlham College where he led the team to four consecutive NCAA appearances, the first appearances in school history.
 He graduated with two degrees, one in International Studies, and the other in Literature with focuses on English and Middle Eastern.
 He enjoys working with technology and going to film/music festivals when he is not on the court.

 Kris played at CRC as a junior, at Noblesville High School, and collegiate tennis for IUPUI.
 His doubles winning percentage was one of the highest in IUPUI history.
 He was a national championship qualifier in 1995.
 He has been ranked as high as 3rd in the Midwest in singles, has won a Midwest Open Championship in doubles, and has competed in the Open Division at the National level.
 Kris was the head coach for Marian University, and was the assistant coach at Brebeuf High School for seven years.
 He is certified by the PTR and is also certified by the National Exercise and Sports Trainers Association.
-Kris enjoys trail running, fishing, cookies, and spending time with friends and family; and his dog Lucky.
+Kris enjoys trail running, fishing, cookies, and spending time with friends, family and dog Lucky.

 Steve was born in Richmond, IN.
 He played college tennis at Purdue University and has been a tennis professional at CRC since 1996.
 He continues to compete in USTA events and was the 2004 National USTA Men’s Clay Court 35 & Over Champion in doubles with Scott Riggle, the women’s tennis coach at DePauw University.
 He enjoys coaching juniors and women of all levels.
 His CIWITL Q Team captured the championship during the 2003-4 season.